R package: Base and recommended packages

 R is distributed with fifteen "base packages": base, compiler, datasets, grDevices, graphics, grid, methods, parallel, splines, stats, stats4, tcltk, tools, translations, and utils.

 In addition, there are fifteen "recommended packages" from CRAN which are included with binary distributions of R: KernSmooth, MASS, Matrix, boot, class, cluster, codetools, foreign, lattice, mgcv, nlme, nnet, rpart, spatial, and survival.

 Other packages

-A group of packages called the Tidyverse, which can be considered a "dialect of the R language", is increasingly popular in the R ecosystem.
-As of 2020-06-13, Metacran listed 7 of the 8 core packages of the Tidyverse in the list of most download R packages.
+A group of packages called the tidyverse, which can be considered a "dialect of the R language", is increasingly popular in the R ecosystem.
+As of 1 August 2025, Metacran listed 6 of the 8 core packages of the tidyverse in the list of most downloaded R packages.
 The group of packages strives to provide a cohesive collection of functions to deal with common data science tasks, including data import, cleaning, transformation and visualisation (notably with the ggplot2 package).

-The R Infrastructure packages support coding and the development of R packages and as of 2021-05-04, Metacran lists 16 of these packages among the 25 most downloaded packages.
+The R Infrastructure packages support coding and the development of R packages and as of 1 August 2025, Metacran lists 8 of these packages among the 25 most downloaded packages.